Retool | Escalation Engineer

 IN THIS ROLE, YOU’LL:

-- Provide advanced technical support and guidance both internally and to customers as the internal escalation point for Support Engineers
+- Provide advanced technical support and guidance both internally and to customers as an internal escalation point for the Technical Customer Experience organization.

 - Lead the investigation and resolution of critical issues, including managing incidents and ensuring effective communication and resolution.